Best Blog Hosting Provider 2020

 I cannot overstate how important regular backups are when it comes to your blog.
 Experts recommend backing up your blog at least once a week, or whenever you make changes to it.
-Having a backup copy of your website can turn catastrophe into minor inconvenience.
+Having a backup copy of your website can turn catastrophe into a minor inconvenience.

 Some hosting companies provide regular automated backups for free.
 Other companies offer a one-click backup tool that you can use at your convenience.
-Each has their pros and cons, and whether or not you need these tools depends on your blog.
+Each has its pros and cons, and whether or not you need these tools depends on your blog.

-Also check for free backup restores with your hosting company.
+Also, check for free backup restores with your hosting company.
 Some companies will restore your website for free if you have a backup copy.
 This will save you a lot of time.

 5. Addon Domains

 An addon domain is a domain that is connected to your hosting account, but not necessarily your primary domain name.
 For example, if you own “YourBlog.com” and also own “YourBlog.net”, you may need the addon domain feature to be able to utilize both names on your account.

 Also, check if the hosting plan allows you to host more than one website on the same account.
 You never know when you want to start another blog!
 Starter plans usually allow for one or two websites on the same account – while more expensive plans sometimes allow for unlimited websites and addon domains.